 About Me

-The challenge of comprehending philosophical (and other) arguments in their entirety is an essential driver of my interests.
-Often, I am under the impression that philosophical arguments involve some trickery or even magic, which I want to unveil.
-Fortunately, I got acquainted with applied formal logic and argument mapping, which provide precise tools to understand and evaluate arguments.
-These tools have become the connecting thread that permeates my interests and scientific work.
+The challenge of fully comprehending philosophical and other arguments drives my interests.
+Often, I feel philosophical arguments involve some trickery or magic that I want to unveil.
+Fortunately, I became acquainted with applied formal logic and argument mapping, which provide precise tools for understanding and evaluating arguments.
+These tools have become the connecting thread throughout my interests and scientific work.

-- Norms of Public Debate and Deliberation: How should we (as a society) shape public debate and deliberation in general?
-Which role should deliberation play in our collective decision making?
+1. Norms of Public Debate and Deliberation: How should we (as a society) shape public debate and deliberation in general?
+Which role should deliberation play in our collective decision-making?

 Norms of Public Debate and Deliberation

-Public debate can be defined as the public exchange of diverging views about concrete political issues.
+Public debate is the public exchange of divergent views on concrete political issues.
 It takes place through mass media, social media, democratic institutions, political events, and academic publications, to name a few.
 The concept of deliberation denotes rational argumentation aimed at collective decision-making.
 Deliberation is closely connected to the idea of deliberative democracy, in which rational argumentation among citizens plays a central role in democratic self-government.
-In a deliberative democracy, preference aggregation (in the form of voting) is only one part of collective decision making.
+In a deliberative democracy, preference aggregation (in the form of voting) is only one part of collective decision-making.
 Equally important is a reasonable exchange of arguments and an open-mindedness to revise one's view in the face of new information and sound arguments.

-Both concepts (public debate and deliberation) are connected: Public debate often involves the exchange of reasons and arguments and, at least, indirectly influences the collective decision making process in a democratic society.
-In other words, public debate is frequently a form of deliberation.
-Political decisions can be sound or poor since they have ramifications for the well-being of many people (sometimes ranging over multiple countries and generations).
-Therefore, we should carefully consider how we shape public debate and deliberation to maximise well-being.
+Both concepts, public debate and deliberation, are connected.
+Public debate often involves exchanging reasons and arguments and indirectly influences collective decision-making in a democratic society.
+In other words, public debate is often a form of deliberation.
+Political decisions can be sound or poor, affecting the well-being of many people across countries and generations.
+Therefore, we should carefully consider how to shape public debate and deliberation to maximise well-being.

-Ideally, participants in public debate discuss their views truthfully and faithfully to facts, respect one another and are willing to revise their views in light of new evidence; ideally, their discussion is constructive, reciprocal, and rational; ideally, everyone can participate equally.
-While these aspirations are laudable, it is unclear what they demand in specific contexts and how to resolve conflicts and tradeoffs between them (and other constraints).
+Ideally, participants in public debate discuss their views truthfully and based on facts, respect one another, and are willing to revise their views in light of new evidence.
+Their discussion should be constructive, reciprocal, and rational.
+Ideally, everyone can participate equally.
+While these aspirations are laudable, it is unclear what they require in specific contexts and how to resolve conflicts and tradeoffs between them and other constraints.

-Let's take the context of political talk shows as one specific example.
-Clearly, talk shows are part of the public debate.
-However, they are also part of an entertainment industry with a legitimate interest in maximising profit.
-Does the media have any obligations that talk shows come close to the deliberative ideal?
-Should the state regulate the media in some way?
-Who should and shouldn't be invited to political talk shows?
-Should the whole spectrum of public opinions be represented in talk shows?
-Should experts have a special say?
+Let's consider political talk shows as a specific example.
+Talk shows are part of public debate but also belong to an entertainment industry focused on maximising profit.
+Do the media have obligations to bring talk shows closer to the deliberative ideal?
+Should the state regulate the media?
+Who should be invited to political talk shows?
+Should the full spectrum of public opinions be represented?
+Should experts have a special role?
 How should the moderator guide the discussion?

 Measuring Public Debate

 Thinking about deliberative norms concerns normative questions—that is, questions about what we ought to do and how to evaluate actions based on moral considerations.
-Observing and understanding what happens in public debate is a connected but different endeavour since it relates to empirical questions.
-We could, for instance, analyse the extent to which public debate measures up to deliberative norms and try to identify explanations as to why our actual practice falls short of ideal deliberation.
+Observing and understanding what happens in public debate is a connected but distinct endeavour, as it relates to empirical questions.
+We could, for instance, analyse the extent to which public debate meets deliberative norms and identify explanations for why our actual practice falls short of ideal deliberation.

-Researchers can approach the empirical analysis of public debate from different academic disciplines, such as sociology, communication studies, psychology, linguistics, etc. With my background in argumentation theory and argument mapping, I am particularly interested in analysing the argumentative features of public debate.
+Researchers can approach the empirical analysis of public debate from a range of academic disciplines, including sociology, communication studies, psychology, and linguistics.
+With my background in argumentation theory and argument mapping, I am particularly interested in analysing the argumentative features of public debate.
 I am, for instance, interested in whether right-wing populism is connected to a specific form of argumentation: Do populists use certain argument types more often than other politicians?
 Are they prone to fallacies?
 What kind of argumentative strategies do they employ?

 Argumentation and Large Language Models

-Since the advance of Chat-GPT, many people have become very enthusiastic about the capabilities of large language models (LLMs).
-Undoubtedly, LLMs will revolutionise the way we create and analyse language.
-Accordingly, they have enormous potential to be used in the described normative and empirical context.
+Since the advance of Chat-GPT, many people have become enthusiastic about the capabilities of large language models (LLMs).
+Undoubtedly, LLMs will revolutionise how we create and analyse language.
+They have enormous potential for use in the described normative and empirical contexts.
 So, how can we employ LLMs to improve and analyse public debate?

 Improving public debate: Public debate involves text creation.
-Since LLMs excel in content creation, it stands to reason that LLM-based tools can be used to improve public debate.
-We could, for instance, think of tools that help citizens understand others' arguments better or formulate their own arguments.
+Since LLMs excel at content creation, it follows that LLM-based tools can improve public debate.
+We could, for instance, think of tools that help citizens better understand others' arguments or formulate their own.
 In this way, LLMs could help improve the quality of public debate, increase inclusion and equality of participation or even alleviate the prevailing problems in social media (such as toxic speech and misinformation).
 The research project KIdeKu aims to contribute to this line of employing LLMs.

 Analysing public debate: Analysing public debate is a daunting task.
-It involves an annotation and categorisation of text that is often challenging.
+It involves annotating and categorising text, which is often challenging.
 Annotators must be extensively trained, and the analysis takes time and effort.
 Accordingly, such a text analysis does not scale well.
-If LLMs could be used to perform some of the involved tasks, analysis of public debate could be applied to larger text corpora without relying on a swarm of annotators.
+If LLMs could be used to perform some of the tasks involved in analysing public debate, the analysis could be applied to larger text corpora without relying on a swarm of annotators.